East Asian literature: Prose

 East Asian prose encapsulates a rich cultural heritage emerging from specific historical experiences, reflecting a diverse development of communication, identification and education.
 Prose within East Asia also plays a supporting role in the dissemination of certain political, religious and social agendas.

 Early East Asian literature was deeply influenced by political and social agendas during a period of isolationism.
 The minimal contact between China, Japan and Korea during the nineteenth century reflects the common trend of isolationism as foreign policy.
 However, territorial conflicts which culminated in the Sino-Japanese War (1894–95) had an impactful role in the development of East Asian prose.
 This is confirmed by the increased presence of nationalist and patriotic themes.
-For example, Japanese poets such as Yosano Hiroshi and Masaoka Shiki called for existing traditional forms of prose to be imbued with notions of patriotism and martial bravery, whereas in China, a “poetry revolution” was instituted in the late Qing reform movement, where literature contained strong undertones of nationalistic ideals and qualities.
+For example, Japanese poets such as Yosano Hiroshi and Masaoka Shiki called for existing traditional forms of prose to be imbued with notions of patriotism and martial bravery, whereas in China, a "poetry revolution" was instituted in the late Qing reform movement, where literature contained strong undertones of nationalistic ideals and qualities.

+During the nineteenth century, East Asian literature became a powerful vehicle for expressing political ideologies and national identity.
 The infusion of political sentiment in East Asian prose is made clear in the depiction of the nation-state in China.
 Incorporating the predominant spiritual teachings of Confucius, literature often depicted Chinese involvement as harmonious, romanticising any expansionist and aggressive intentions.
 It echoes the notion of Chinese exceptionalism, demonstrating how Chinese prose often reflects a specific historical milieu.

 Prose with East Asia also played a fundamental role in the construction and reinforcement of national identity.
 This is elucidated in Mongolian literature, particularly the prose of the early 20th century.
 Following the 1921 Mongolian Revolution, which was backed by the Soviet Army, Mongolian writers used prose to frame the ideology of socialism and its practice for those Mongolians who had little understanding of what it could offer them.

 Literature became a tool to inculcate the public on aspects of a new socialist program that embodied the dissemination of writings on education, healthcare and religious beliefs in the new Mongolian state.
 The complex contextual influences shaped how Mongolian writers sought to extract revolutionary sentiment from the tropes and genres of folk literature.
 Consequently, there was a desire by writers to enhance and promote a new revolutionary society, embracing their connection to their homeland and rich cultural ancestry.
 The rich nomadic culture within Mongolia also informed their literature, with prose becoming a manifestation of the deep-rooted connections and intimacy to the land, wildlife and environment.
 It is through these literary works that Mongolian writers reaffirm traditional and cultural knowledge to be passed down.
 For example, Indigenous collections such as the Üliger-ün Dalai (The Sea of Stories).